LSD Toxicity

 Epidemiology

-In 2017, the American Association of Poison Control Centers' (AAPCC) National Poison Data System (NPDS) reported 594 single exposures to LSD and no deaths.[17]
+In 2021, the American Association of Poison Control Centers' (AAPCC) National Poison Data System (NPDS) reported 491 single exposures to LSD, with 67 major outcomes and four deaths.[26]
+In contrast, the 2023 AAPCC-NPDS reported 247 single exposures, nine major outcomes, and no deaths.[27]

-The overall prevalence of LSD use among adolescents and young adults ages 15 to 34 years in Europe is estimated to be under 1.0%, although higher prevalence has been reported in Finland (1.3%) and the Czech Republic (1.4%).[18]
+The overall prevalence of LSD use among adolescents and young adults aged 15-34 years in Europe is estimated to be 1.0% or less, although higher prevalence has been reported in Finland (2.0%) and Estonia (1.7%).[29]

 While LSD is included in national drug trending reports, the accuracy of these for actual LSD use is complicated by novel non-lysergamide hallucinogenic compounds being marketed as LSD.
-For example, a new class of designer research chemicals includes highly potent hallucinogenic serotonin agonists.
-Of these, 25I-NBOMe and 25C-NBOMe are the most common type called "Bomb" or "N-Bomb" and are sold on blotter paper.
-The drug is taken via the buccal or sublingual route, just like LSD.
-NBOMes are commonly misrepresented as LSD because of their similar routes of administration and effects.[19]
+For example, a class of designer research chemicals includes highly potent hallucinogenic serotonin agonists.
+Of these, 25I-NBOMe and 25C-NBOMe are the most common type; called "Bomb" or "N-Bomb," they are sold on blotter paper and, like LSD, are taken via the buccal or sublingual route.
+NBOMes are commonly misrepresented as LSD because of their similar routes of administration and effects.[30]

-A survey of 682 adults (aged 18–25 years) in 2015 entering electronic dance music (EDM) events at nightclubs and festivals in New York City found 2.9% of respondents reported lifetime use of LSD.
-In addition, LSD use significantly increased the risk of novel psychoactive substance (NPS) use (adjusted odds ratio = 4.64, p = 0.004).[19]
-Another study of self-reported NPS use in a US nationally representative sample found that 73.7% of NPS users reported lifetime LSD use.[20]
+A survey of 682 adults (aged 18-25 years) in 2015 entering electronic dance music (EDM) events at nightclubs and festivals in New York City found that 2.9% of respondents reported lifetime use of LSD.
+In addition, LSD use significantly increased the risk of novel psychoactive substance (NPS) use (adjusted odds ratio = 4.64, P = 0.004).[30]
+Another study of self-reported NPS use in a nationally representative US sample found that 73.7% of NPS users reported lifetime LSD use.[31]

 Prognosis

 The long-term prognosis for persons who use LSD is good provided that they stop using it, and most users voluntarily decrease or stop the use of the drug over time.
-LSD is not considered an addictive drug, because it does not produce compulsive drug-seeking behavior; however, LSD does produce a physiologic tolerance, requiring subsequent increased doses to achieve the same effect.
+LSD is not considered an addictive drug, because it does not produce compulsive drug-seeking behavior; however, LSD does produce a physiologic tolerance, requiring that subsequent doses be increased to achieve the same effect.

 For those who use LSD chronically, there is the enhanced risk for schizophreniform psychosis and derangements in memory function, problem solving, and abstract thinking.
 Long-term complications from LSD use may include prolonged psychotic reactions, severe depression, or an exacerbation/unmasking of a preexisting psychiatric illness.
 LSD potentially may exacerbate comorbid conditions in elderly patients.

-In 2017, AAPCC reported only 1 death related to LSD exposure.[17]
 Because of its large index of toxicity, patients must have access to unusually concentrated forms of LSD if they are to overdose.
 The lethal dose of LSD has been estimated to be 14,000 mcg.
 However, only a few cases of massive ingestions have been reported.
 For example, eight individuals who believed they had cocaine accidentally insufflated an extremely high dose of LSD.
-Their plasma LSD levels were reported as between 1000 and 7000 μg/100 ml.
+Their plasma LSD levels were reported as between 1000 and 7000 mcg/100 mL.
 These individuals all became comatose, with hyperthermia, vomiting, light gastric bleeding, and respiratory problems.
-With hospital treatment, however, all were reported to have survived without apparent residual effects.[24]
+With hospital treatment, however, all were reported to have survived without apparent residual effects.[36]

 The patient's altered perceptions can lead to behavioral toxicity, in which the patient does not appreciate the dangers in the environment and may be injured.
 Users may believe that they are invincible or possess superpowers and may do things they would not normally consider, such as believing they can fly, jumping from buildings, or incurring severe ocular damage by prolonged staring at the sun.[36]
 Extreme agitation brought on by disturbing hallucinations has been known to lead to suicide or to unintentional death, as users have tried to flee from these drug-induced illusions.